Pay discrimination

 • discriminatory application of a wage policy or system, or wage-setting techniques that are discriminatory,

-• wages being intentionally lowered because of the protected characteristic(s) of the employees in the job, or
+• wages being intentionally lowered because of the protected characteristic(s) of the employees in the job.

-Depending on the size of the organization you work for and whether it is a federal contractor or subcontractor, you may be able to submit a claim under more than one law if you feel you have experienced pay discrimination based on sex.
+Depending on the size of the organization you work for, you may be able to submit a claim under more than one law if you feel you have experienced pay discrimination based on sex.

 You generally have a right to protection from discrimination regardless of your immigration status, although, in some cases, immigration status may limit the remedies that you’ll be able to obtain.